genagibson/CS109B_MSD/README.md

-# CS109B_MSD
-Million song dataset project
+# CS109B_MSD: Million song dataset project
 ====================

-* Folder MSongsDB_code contains the code provided by Columbia to extract the hdf5 files
+* MSongsDB_code contains the code provided by Columbia to extract the hdf5 files.
+Some code has been edited to work in python 3 since the original files were written in python 2

-* Folder notebooks is for our working code
+* Notebooks is for our working code

+* Reports contains project milestone deliverables